-Ianto and Jack's implicit- something (naked hide and seek, anyone?) in season 2 of Torchwood.
+Ianto and Jack's implicit... something (naked hide and seek, anyone?) in series 2 of Torchwood.
 Gareth David-Lloyd is cute.
 John Barrowman isn't exactly bad looking either.
 But put them together, subtract the clothes and add some implicit wild lust and you get the most hilarious pseudo-sex scene in Torchwood history.
 It's possible that some hardcore fans of the pairing were titillated, but more from the idea than the presentation.
-Maybe this was intentional- after all, Gwen is laughing...

 In Tipping the Velvet the heroine ends up the plaything of a dominatrix/sexual adventuress, with a first encounter involving a strap-on dildo.
 Some readers found the equivalent scene in the book very erotic.
 In the TV version ridiculous, impossible to describe music is playing throughout.
 It's more like the soundtrack to a sporting event.
 Any sexiness is shattered.

 The show has a great many sex scenes, and a great many scenes involving blood.
 These scenes tend to coincide.
 Often.
 Then there's the corkscrew sex in season three.

 And then there's the neck-snapping sex in season two, and (in season one) Sookie and Bill have sex immediately after he digs himself out of the mud while he's been sleeping in all night.